 S. Alan Stern

-"The Exploration of the Pluto System by New Horizons"
+"The Exploration of the Pluto System"

 For his outstanding and innovative leadership over the past two decades in designing and executing, as Principal Investigator, the New Horizons flyby mission to Pluto.
 This mission has provided a revolutionary new view of the Pluto-Charon system that will fundamentally alter our understanding of dwarf worlds in the outer solar system, and challenge our basic assumptions about planetary geology and evolution, thereby reshaping our understanding of our own solar system.